shiebas/safa_connect/docs/invoicing/player_registration_invoices.md

 ## Overview

-The SAFA Global system now automatically generates invoices when registering new players.
+The SAFA Connect system now automatically generates invoices when registering new players.
 The invoice amount is determined by the player's age:

 - Junior players (under 18): R100
 - Senior players (18 and above): R200